efournier92/Notes/IDE/VSCode/VSCode.md

 # Visual Studio Code

 ## Overview
-I like [Visual Studio Code](https://code.visualstudio.com/) as an IDE when working on client-side projects, particularly when using [Angular](https://angular.io/).
+I like [Visual Studio Code](https://code.visualstudio.com/) as an IDE when working on client-side projects, particularly when using [Angular](https://angular.io/) and similar frameworks.
 Below are some tips I've learned while using it.

 ## Configurations